maxxiimo/the-front-end-manifesto/foundation-markup.md

 #### End Result

 Although not apparent yet, i.e. visually, we have created a top-notch markup foundation for your application.
-With everything in place, and given that you followed Step 2 above, your homepage should look something like this:
+With everything in place, and given that you followed Step 2 above, your homepage should look something like this:<br>

 ![][Basic HTML]